shivamvermafinance/NIFTY-direction/README.md

 # NIFTY-direction
-Withe features as Open-to-close, overnight cues and institutional flows
+With features as Open-to-close, overnight cues and institutional flows